sitamgithub-MSIT/capstone-project1/README.md

 - `artifacts/`: This directory contains the serialized model and the data preprocessing objects as pickle files named `training_model.pkl`, and `preprocessor.pkl` respectively.

 - `assets/`: This directory contains the screenshots of the web application for testing and cloud deployment.
-Also EDA and model training results are available in this folder.
+Also, EDA and model training results are available in this folder.

 - `notebook/`: This directory contains the Jupyter notebooks for data preprocessing, feature engineering, model selection, and performance evaluation.